Bengal minister quizzed after HC upholds order for CBI probe into illegal school appointments | Law-Order

 Justice Gangopadhyay, in his order, observed that he expects Chatterjee to step down as minister in the interest of justice.

-He also directed all five members of a committee -- constituted by the West Bengal School Education Department in November, 2019 for monitoring pending recruitments of teaching and non-teaching staff in government-run and -aided schools -- to appear before the CBI.
+He also directed all five members of a committee -- constituted by the West Bengal School Education Department in November, 2019 for monitoring pending recruitments of teaching and non-teaching staff in the schools -- to appear before the CBI.

 The single bench directed the CBI to continue its investigation into the irregularities in accordance with the orders passed by it earlier.